Daniel Ricciardo’s F1 career

 On the eve of this year’s big event, we catch up with the hometown hero Daniel Ricciardo himself.
 Aiming to find out if we should expect a podium “shoey” at this year’s Australian Grand Prix.

-We also chat with Craig Moca, the man in charge of the biggest show in town.
+We also chat with Craig Moca.
 Craig is the operation manager for the Australian F1 Grand Prix Corporation and gives us the lowdown on some of the changes he has made to this year’s Albert Park circuit.

 Episode Length: 4:59 minutes